projetmbc-tools/for-dev/spkpb/spkpb/README.md

 ### The terminal output

+Everything is printed but the summary only keeps what is after the use of the method `reset`.

 ~~~
 1) [ #1 ] WARNING: some strange behaviors.
 1) [ #1 ] ERROR: bad things appear.